 Preventing Crawl Space Mold

-Unkempt crawl spaces invite trouble, especially those with excess moisture.
-One of the common issues is that mold can grow to easily take over the narrow crawl spaces under your home.
+An unkempt crawl space invites trouble, especially those with excess liquid.
+One of the common issues is that mold can grow to easily take over the narrow crawl space under your home.
 The resulting mold spores can pose considerable health risks.
 Additonally, if you want to learn some of the common myths of mold in crawl spaces and removing mold, click here.

-In this article, we are taking a closer look at the prevention of mold in crawl spaces.
+In this article, we are taking a closer look at the prevention of mold in a crawl space.
 You’ll learn how to detect and prevent mold growth.
 You'll also become aware of its underlying causes and some efficient ways to prevent the mold colonies.

-While crawl spaces shouldn’t have mold-friendly moisture levels in the first place, these levels of moisture are a common occurrence, unfortunately.
-Even the tiniest cracks in the floor, walls or ceiling can allow enough moisture to enter the air and cause a mold infestation.
+While crawl spaces shouldn’t have mold-friendly moisture levels in the first place, these levels of liquid are a common occurrence, unfortunately.
+Even the tiniest cracks in the ground, walls or ceiling can allow enough moisture to enter the air.

 Visual confirmation of the growth of mold is the easiest way to know that you have mold growing in your crawl space.
 However, there are times when the mold growth may not be visible enough to see it under the naked eye.